shaf-abw/GitHubCLI/README.md

 **Running the Tests**

-1) Run the test script using Groovy: groovy GithubCliCliTest.groovy
+1) Run the test script using Groovy: groovy gitHubCliTest.groovy - test command

 2) View Test Results: After running the script, the test results will be displayed in the console.
 If all tests pass, you will see the message "All the test cases are passed".